 - Apply online at NC State Graduate School Online Application

-Please upload your (a) Statement of Purpose (2 pages max, no word limit) and (b) unofficial transcripts along with your application.
+Please upload your (a) Personal Statement (2 pages max, no word limit) and (b) unofficial transcripts along with your application.

 Once you have uploaded your documents, it isn’t necessary to mail or email the duplicates to the ISE Department.
 If you need help updating your documents after you have submitted your application, please email email@example.com.
 The Graduate School will assist you with your documents.